Rapid hydrofracture of icy moon shells: insights from glaciology: Introduction

 \subsection{Materials and methods}

-\citet{vanderVeen1998FractureGlaciers} calculates terrestrial crevasse propagation under linear elastic fracture mechanics which treats a material as containing small defects which affect its load-bearing capacity.
+Van der Veen (1998) calculates \track{water-filled} terrestrial crevasse propagation under linear elastic fracture mechanics which treats a material as containing small defects which affect its load-bearing capacity.
 If high stresses concentrate near a defect the defect may propagate and ultimately fracture \citep{Broek1982ElementaryMechanics}.
 In a purely elastic material, an unstable crack will propagate when the energy absorbed by a small expansion of the crack is exceeded by the energy released by a small increase in crack size \citep{Griffits1921VI.Solids}.
-This condition is met when the net stress intensity factor, \(K_{(\textrm{net})}\), exceeds the fracture toughness of the material.
-Ice is not a purely elastic material (instead it has a non-linear viscoelastic rheology), but linear elastic fracture mechanics has proven effective in application to terrestrial ice sheets (e.g. \citealp{vanderVeen1998FractureGlaciers, Chudley2019SupraglacialGlacier}).
-The outer shells of icy moons are likely much colder and therefore much stiffer than terrestrial ice \citep{Hussmann2002ThermalFlow}, reducing the relative importance of the viscous component of ice rheology \citep{Goldsby2001SuperplasticObservations}.
-Melt-formed conduits are also ubiquitous in temperate ice alongside fractures \citep{Fountain1998WaterGlaciers, Gulley2009AGlaciers}.
-Below I use the essential equations from \citet{Weertman1973CanGlacier}, \citet{vanderVeen1998FractureGlaciers}, \citet{vanderVeen2007FractureGlaciers}, and \citet{Krawczynski2009ConstraintsSheets} and refer the reader to the original papers for more detailed context.
+This condition is met when the net stress intensity factor \track{at the fracture tip}, \(K_{(\textrm{net})}\) \track{(Pa m\textsuperscript{1/2})}, exceeds the fracture toughness of the material.
+Ice is not a purely elastic material (instead it has a non-linear viscoelastic rheology \track{and may be approximated as plastic at the fracture tip under very high stresses; \citealp{Walker2021PropagationCracks}}), but linear elastic fracture mechanics has proven effective in application to terrestrial ice sheets where temperatures are within 25 K of the pressure melting point throughout, and less than 10 K away from the pressure melting point in the zone of fracture initiation close to the surface (e.g. \citealp{vanderVeen1998FractureGlaciersb, Chudley2019SupraglacialGlacier, Law2021ThermodynamicsSensing}, covered further in the Discussion). \track{Nonetheless, full inclusion of viscous effects will still improve model realism \citep{Hageman2024IceLakes}}.
+The outer shells of icy moons are likely much colder (down to 100 K at the surface, but at the pressure melting point at the shell-ocean boundary) and therefore stiffer than terrestrial ice \citep{Goldsby2001SuperplasticObservations, Hussmann2002ThermalFlow, Ashkenazy2019TheEuropa} \track{with a correspondingly increased Maxwell time \citep{Lesage2022SimulationShells} making a focus on the elastic component only appropriate here, as in previous terrestrial and extraterrestrial studies (e.g. \citealp{Lee2005MechanicsShell, Poinelli2019CrevasseEuropa})}. \track{On Earth,} melt-formed conduits are also ubiquitous in temperate ice alongside fractures \citep{Fountain1998WaterGlaciers, Gulley2009AGlaciers} and surface water is still evacuated through several tens of meters of temperate ice at the bottom of an ice sheet \citep{Chudley2019SupraglacialGlacier, Law2021ThermodynamicsSensing}.